adanvillarreal/Spydan/README.md

 pip install scrapy
 ```
 ### Usage
 You only need to worry about the file `spydan.py`.
 You will need to add some arguments when running Spydan.
-The required ones are username password and networks.
-Other arguments are ports, services and products.
+The required ones are username, password, and networks.
+Other arguments are ports, services, and products.

 A full example is:
 ```